Burns Bog: Biodiversity

 There are more than 14 different plant communities in Burns Bog.
 The most important as deemed by the City of Delta are "peat-forming".
 Peat-forming plants are those that grow in places with a high water table (e.g. sphagnum mosses).

 Cloudberries, crowberry, velvet-leaf blueberry, and bog-rosemary are some of the rare plants found in Burns Bog.
 Carnivorous plant populations reside in the bog as well.
 The sundew plant can be found in the conservancy area and in the Delta Nature Reserve.
 Many skunk cabbage plants are seen in the Delta Nature Reserve during the summer months as well.

 Burns Bog is home to many animal species.
 According to the City of Delta, the bog sustains 175 bird species, 11 amphibian species, 41 species of mammals, 6 reptile species, and more than 4,000 invertebrates.
 The Greater Sandhill Crane, black-tailed deer, dragonflies, and eagles make Burns Bog their home.

 Beavers are found in Burns Bog and The Delta Nature Reserve.
 They live in the banks of the waterways rather than in the lodges.
-Others animals that can be found in Burns Bog are the redback vole, pacific water shrew, barred owl, great blue heron, snow shoe hare, great horned owl, coyote, geese, ducks, California gull, painted turtle, red-legged frog, and woodpeckers.
+Other animals that can be found in Burns Bog are the redback vole, pacific water shrew, barred owl, great blue heron, snow shoe hare, great horned owl, coyote, geese, ducks, California gull, painted turtle, red-legged frog, and woodpeckers.

 Fish have been seen at the edge of Burns Bog, but none are known to live inside the bog.
 The water is highly acidic and low in oxygen; thus, the fish cannot live in these conditions.